 Frank Stella

-Stella pursued painting at Phillips Academy in Andover and Princeton University.
-In 1958, he relocated to New York City and developed an interest in Abstract Expressionism, exploring the works of Jackson Pollock, Jasper Johns, and Hans Hoffman.
+Frank Stella was a towering figure in American art, whose work spanned over seven decades, significantly shaping post-painterly abstraction, minimalism, and public art.
+He pursued his passion for painting at Phillips Academy in Andover and Princeton University.
+In 1958, Stella moved to New York City, where he became deeply influenced by Abstract Expressionism, particularly the works of Jackson Pollock, Jasper Johns, and Hans Hofmann.

-Stella continually pushed the boundaries of post-war modern art and abstraction.
-From the geometric forms and simple lines in his early works to vibrant colors, dynamic and curved shapes, complex networks of line and 3-D designs of his baroque and even fantastical late pieces, he continues creating revolutionary and groundbreaking art.
+Frank Stella was a relentless innovator who continually pushed the boundaries of post-war modern art and abstraction.
+His artistic evolution spanned from the geometric forms and simple lines of his early works to the vibrant colors, dynamic curves, and intricate 3-D designs that characterized his later, more baroque, and fantastical pieces.

 Frank Stella